andresgomezsar/NYT-GPT/README.md

 ## Future Development
 - Incorporating spaCy NLP for sentiment analysis.
 - Allowing users to search for specific authors, sections of the New York Times, and more.
+- Implementing algorithm to filter unrelated articles pulled by the NYT API
+- Generating text-based summaries and answers to questions about the articles in the query

 Enjoy!